Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 3.3.3.
 Considerations

-An important reuirement to distribute tokens in a jurisdiction is that there should not be rules preventing currency utilities, e.g. the Cryptocommodity must be allowed as a <b>payment method</b>, if this utility is going to be provided.
+An important reuirement to distribute tokens in a jurisdiction is that there should not be rules preventing currency utilities, e.g. the CryptoCommodity must be allowed as a <b>payment method</b>, if this utility is going to be provided.

 Another consideration is to prevent high concentration of token units in some wallets.
-In particular prevent the ocurrence of <b>whales</b> as they can harm the investors experience and the reputation of the Cryptocommodity.
+In particular prevent the ocurrence of <b>whales</b> as they can harm the investors experience and the reputation of the CryptoCommodity.
 If possible, the Gini Coefficient must be controlled.
 Preventing whales affects to all stages of distributionm including funding, negotiation.

 ### 3.4.
 DeFi Services